pkryusuf/pkryusuf/README.md

 -💻 I'm a third year student pursuing Bachelors in Computer Engineering from Manisa Celal Bayar University.

--🌱 I’m currently learning Java.
+-🌱 I’m currently learning Java, Python, JavaScript, Matlab, PostgreSQL...

 -📫 You can reach me on anywhere